Share this guide:

 If it is only contacts that you want to transfer, then using a SIM card is probably the most straightforward, user-friendly way to do so.

 If you’re switching back the other way – that is, wanting to transfer contacts from your iPhone to an Android – then the process is likewise fairly straightforward.
-The easiest way is do the flip-reversal of the syncing with a Google account procedure, because you’ll need to have a Google account set up in order to use your Android phone anyway.
+The easiest way is do the flip-reversal of the syncing with a Google account procedure, because you’ll need to have a Google account set up in order to use your new Android phone anyway.

 In your iPhone, head on over to settings and then click on passwords and accounts.
 In here, add your Gmail account.
 Then, select contacts and they’ll start syncing with your Android just like magic.

 Using iCloud to transfer your contacts is another swift and simple method.
-You’ll follow the same process as above, but in passwords and accounts be sure to select your iCloud account instead, and then turn on contacts to merge your contacts with iCloud.
+You’ll follow the same process as above, but in passwords and accounts be sure to select your iCloud account instead, and then turn on contacts to merge your iPhone contacts with iCloud.

 Next, head over to icloud.com and select contacts.
 Then, choose select all and click to export vCard.
 As we’re turning your contacts into a file, this is best done via your computer.
-Then, login to Gmail and select: contacts > more > import > choose file and select the export vCard file.
+Then, login to Gmail and select: contacts > more > import > choose file and select the export vCard file (.vcf file).
 Et voila!
 Your contacts are synced to your Gmail account, meaning you’ll be able to access them from your Android.

 When looking for mobile phone deals, it’s common to overlook great bargains simply because they run on an operating system you’re unfamiliar with.
-And that, in part, comes from a misconception that transferring data between iOS and Android is much more complicated than, for instance, restoring your new iPhone from a previous cloud back up.
+And that, in part, comes from a misconception that transferring data between an iOS device and Android is much more complicated than, for instance, restoring your new iPhone from a previous cloud back up.

 Yet it really is much simpler than it’s often assumed to be.
 We’ve focused here on contacts, but as we mentioned as part of the Move to iOS app process, transferring other data between the operating systems actually runs pretty smoothly, too.
-One downside is you may need to redownload or purchase certain apps either from the App Store or the Play store, but all your important data can be transferred like a breeze.
+One downside is you may need to redownload or purchase certain apps either from the App Store or the Google Play store, but all your important data can be transferred like a breeze.